erg-lang/erg/doc/EN/compiler/refinement_subtyping.md

 * {0} and {-3, 0} -> {I: Int | I == 0 and (I == -3 or I == 0)}
 * {0} not {-3, 0} or 1.._ -> {I: Int | I == 0 and not (I == -3 or I == 0) or I >= 1}

-## Sieve type detection
+## Refinement type detection

-An algorithm for determining whether a sieve type A is a subtype of another sieve type B is described.
+An algorithm for determining whether a refinement type A is a subtype of another refinement type B is described.
 Formally, (all) subtyping is defined as follows:

 ```console
 A <: B <=> ∀a∈A; a ∈ B